zateutsch/pwa-docs/docs/builder/quick-start.md

 If your app meets these requirements, you can package with PWABuilder.

+?> **Note** To publish your package, you will need a Developer Account with each platform you want to publish with.
+For the Microsoft and Google Play stores, these cost a one time fee of $19 and $25, respectively.
+For the Apple App Store, an account costs a recurring $99 per year.

 ## Packaging
 You can have an application package for your PWA in just a few steps: